Low-Cost Mobile Plan: Tips

 The Mobile Plan Market in France

-France is one of the European countries where mobile plans are cheapest, thanks to Free's arrival in 2012 which disrupted the market.
+France is one of the European countries with the most competitive mobile plan prices, thanks to Free's arrival in 2012 which disrupted the market.
 Despite this, many consumers still pay too much relative to their actual needs.
 For more on telecommunications in France, explore our complete guides.

 Different Price Segments